Randomized Approach to Nonlinear Inversion Combining Simultaneous Random and Optimized Sources and Detectors: A Randomized Approach

 Two approaches to stochastic optimization are commonly used \cite{ShapDentRusz2009}.
-One approach, stochastic approximation (SA), uses a new random vector (or small set of random vectors) in each optimization step.
-The other approach, sample average approximation (SAA), uses a fixed the set of random vectors over multiple (or many) optimization steps.
-We have experimented with both approaches, and the SAA approach seems to work better for our application.
-Hence, we use the SAA approach \cite{ShapDentRusz2009} to solve the stochastic problem (\ref{Eq: true stoch prb}).
+One approach, stochastic approximation (SA), uses a new random vector (or small batch of random vectors) in each optimization step.
+The other approach, sample average approximation (SAA), uses a fixed set of random vectors over multiple (or many) optimization steps.
+In this paper, we focus on the SAA approach \cite{ShapDentRusz2009} to solve the stochastic problem (\ref{Eq: true stoch prb}).
 The SAA approach approximates (\ref{Eq: true stoch prb}) by the sample average problem.
 At each iteration, this approach requires solving only $\ell_s + \ell_d$ linear systems for each frequency to estimate the objective function and the Jacobian rather than $n_s + n_d$.

 We give two representative solutions for our problem using the SAA approach in Figure \ref{Fig:Recons rand}.
 For DOT, the use of simultaneous random sources and detectors initially leads to good progress.
 However, later in the iteration the convergence slows down, and in many cases, for our problem, it does not lead to sufficiently accurate solutions.
-With the SAA approach, optimization (typically) does not reach the noise level.
-The standard optimization using all sources and all detectors does converge to the noise level.
-We will demonstrate this in section 4.
+In fact, with the SAA approach, (typically) the residual norm does not reach the noise level, the stopping criterion used (see the discussion of PaLS in Section~\ref{Sec:SimultOpt_backg}), while the standard optimization using all sources and all detectors does converge to the noise level.
+We will demonstrate this in Section \ref{Sec:SimultOpt_NumExp}.
 In the next section, we provide a solution to this problem.